atcoun/ziogram/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Missing something in ziogram?
+Don't worry — ideas, changes, bug fixes, and questions are all welcome!

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

 ---